-The objectives have been developed through an assessment of the information outlined in the preceding chapters of this report.
+The objectives have been developed through an assessment of the information outlined in the preceding chapters of this report and have been set by the Biodiversity Action Plan Working Group.

 Targets are the broad measures for achieving the objectives.
 The criteria for targets is that they should preferably be: